apache/beam/learning/prompts/code-explanation/java/08_io_csv.md

                     CsvIO.<ExampleRecord>write(options.getFilePathPrefix(), csvFormat)
                         .withNumShards(1));
 ```

-This code applies the `Create` transform to create a collection of `ExampleRecord` objects. `CsvIO.write` transform is applied to the collection to write it to a CSV file.
-The `withNumShards` method is used to specify the number of shards to use when writing the file.
+The code applies the `Create` transform to generate a collection of `ExampleRecord` objects.
+Then, the `CsvIO.write` transform is applied to write the collection to a CSV file, with the `withNumShards` method specifying the number of shards to use when writing the file.

 ```java
         p.run();
 ```

-This code runs the pipeline.
+Finally, the code snippet invokes the `Pipeline.run` method to execute the pipeline.